belvoirwriting/awake-template1/content/posts/construction.md

 ---
 Do you create carefully crafted blueprints for your stories?
 Do you rely on the muse and a mug of builder's tea to get to the next chapter?

-A mug of builder's tea

 Our theme for December 2020 is construction.

 Join us on 8 December 2020 at 8pm via Google Meet and bring along what you've built.

-What will you build?

 To join the next meeting or to find out more get in touch via our contact page.
-Mark's notes on Kindle publishing will be sent with the invitations to the December meeting.
+And as an extra bonus Mark's notes on Kindle publishing will be sent with the invitations to the December meeting.

 Image: ["Construction cranes at sunset"](https://www.flickr.com/photos/10816734@N03/2348401144) by [World Bank Photo Collection](https://www.flickr.com/photos/10816734@N03) is licensed under [CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/?ref=ccsearch&atype=rich)